-- If the manufacturer can demonstrate that this test has been performed five consecutive times with zero failures, this test, with approval of the qualifying activity, can be deleted.
+If the manufacturer can demonstrate that this test has been performed five consecutive times with zero failures, this test, with approval of the qualifying activity, can be deleted.
 The manufacturer, however, shall still perform this test as part of the group C inspection test.
 If the design, material, construction, or processing of the part is changed or, if there are any quality problems, the qualifying activity may require resumption of the specified testing.
-Deletion of testing does not relieve the manufacturer from meeting the test requirement in case of dispute. - 4.6.1.3.2 Disposition of sample units.
-Sample units which have been subjected to group B inspection shall not be delivered on the contract.
+Deletion of testing does not relieve the manufacturer from meeting the test requirement in case of dispute.